4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 5 points for not submitting any Java file (charity, same as prev).

 ### Compilation Issues
-> 25 points, 5 minimum
+> 25 points, 5 minimum, AV

 Full credit if file compiles (running `javac Lawn.java` produces a `Lawn.class`, names may vary due to other errors, but this was not taken into account).